Azure/azure-cli/doc/use_cli_effectively.md

 ## Working behind a proxy
 Proxy is common behind corporate network or introduced by tracing tools like Fiddler, mitmproxy, etc. If the proxy uses self-signed certificates, the Python [requests library](https://github.com/kennethreitz/requests) which CLI depends on will throw `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
 There are 2 ways to handle this error:

-1. Set environment variable `REQUESTS_CA_BUNDLE` to the CA bundle certificate file in PEM format.
+1. Set environment variable `REQUESTS_CA_BUNDLE` to the path of CA bundle certificate file in PEM format.
 This is recommended if you use CLI frequently behind a corporate proxy.
 The default CA bundle which CLI uses is located at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\Lib\site-packages\certifi\cacert.pem` on Windows and ` /opt/az/lib/python3.6/site-packages/certifi/cacert.pem` on Linux.
 You may append the proxy server's certificate to this file or copy the contents to another certificate file, then set `REQUESTS_CA_BUNDLE` to it.
 For example:

     ```
     <Original cacert.pem>